 Beyond the traditional trips to the bowling alley, there are an increasing number of fun and original family activities available.
 Indoor rock climbing, axe-throwing, laser tag, escape rooms (where you have to solve puzzles to escape from a room) and even indoor surfing are on offer to tighten up the family bonds while sharing an afternoon of fun.

 - Tickets to a show

-Show them how well you know them by inviting them, depending on what they’d prefer, to support their favourite hockey team, sing along with the artist they’ve been listening to on repeat or marvel at the latest Cirque du Soleil show.
+Show them how well you know them by inviting them, depending on what they’d prefer, to support their favorite hockey team, sing along with the artist they’ve been listening to on repeat or marvel at a circus show.

 - An outdoor adventure

 Whether you’re hitting the slopes or visiting a magical outdoor skating trail, take them to the great outdoors.
 You can even extend the adventure by spending the night in an unusual lodging, like a night in a treehouse or a hobbit house!